lisamburns/ruby-data-structures/w13d1/lru-cache-1.md

   doesn't make sense to cache more stuff.
 * Therefore, we need `O(1)` cache eviction.
 That's covered in the next lecture.

-**TODO**: This day just talks about optimal caching, a simple LRUCache using a hash.